valeriangalliat/blog/2021/10/jsdoc-typescript-inside-javascript.md

 that allows running the code even if it doesn't pass type validation, which seems like a must-have during development.
-I'm kinda sour that it took me a 4 months post-burnout retirement kind of step back to finally find about it, after having fought with this problem for years. 😬
+I'm kinda sour that it took me a 4 months post-burnout retirement kind of step back to finally find about it, after fighting with this problem for years. 😬

 </div>